azimpradhan/generic-serverless-api/README.md

 serverless config credentials --provider aws --key <your-access-key-id> --secret <your-secret-access-key> --profile iam
 ```

-Now you should be able to see *serverless.yml* created in your directory.

 ##### 7. Install gulp.
 ```
 npm install --global gulp-cli